-22 This indicator is one of the indicators comprising the World Bank's Human Capital Index and can be found at disaggregates data on long-term unemployment by sex.
-Error!
-Reference source not found. gives details of sources and definitions for each indicator.
+The 2025 Update incorporates the rights enjoyment indicator changes introduced in the 2023 and 2024 Updates.
+Where possible, we compute scores disaggregated by sex.
+Specifically, the 2025 Update provides scores disaggregated by sex for both assessment standards in the case of all aspects of the right to education as well as the overall right to education itself, in the case of the right to food, in the case of the child and adult aspects of the right to health.
+Additionally, scores for the long-term unemployment aspect of the right to work relevant to the high-income assessment standard are available disaggregated by sex.
+Appendix Table A gives details of sources and definitions for each indicator.
 A detailed discussion of why particular indicators were selected is provided in Fukuda-Parr, Lawson-Remer, and Randolph (2015).
 As noted at the outset, States are required to fulfil economic and social rights progressively, and to commit the maximum of available resources to meet this obligation.
-HRMI's ESR scores use per capita GDP as the indicator of State resource capacity measured in 2017 purchasing power parity (PPP) dollars.
+HRMI's ESR scores use per capita GDP as the indicator of State resource capacity.
 While it might be argued that States with larger budgets or better institutions have a greater capacity to fulfil economic and social rights than those with the same per capita income but smaller budgets or poorer institutions, a State's capacity depends on the choices it makes with regard to its taxing policies and institutional structure.
 Since the obligation to progressively realise economic and social rights requires States to collect and expend resources at the level necessary to meet their rights obligations, it is appropriate to measure resource capacity as reflected by the total resources available to the State, not the portion of those resources the State chooses to tap.
-We measure GDP per capita data in 2017 international purchasing power parity dollars (2017 PPP\$) to standardise for inflation and purchasing power across countries and thus enable comparison over time and across countries.
+We measure GDP per capita data in 2021 international purchasing power parity dollars (2021 PPP\$) to standardise for inflation and purchasing power across countries and thus enable comparison over time and across countries.
+All Achievement Possibility Frontiers have been updated using the most recent release of purchasing power parities (PPPs) data which are referenced to 2021 prices.